viperleed/viperleed/doc/content/calc/files/input/poscar.rst

 in a POSCAR file ("POSCAR elements") need not be actual chemical elements (as given in the periodic table).
-See :ref:`element name collision<ElementNameCollision>`  for the distinction between POSCAR elements and chemical elements, and the :ref:`ELSPLIT` and :ref:`ELDEF` parameters for mapping between POSCAR element names and chemical elements.
+See :ref:`element name collision<ElementNameCollision>`  for the distinction between POSCAR elements and chemical elements, and the :ref:`ELEMENT_MIX` and :ref:`ELEMENT_RENAME` parameters for mapping between POSCAR element names and chemical elements.

 The POSCAR file format is the same as used in VASP input, and can be exported directly from VESTA :cite:p:`mommaVESTAThreedimensionalVisualization2011`